-The Company's external auditor (Auditor) is selected for professional competence, reputation and value for professional fees.
+The Company's external auditor (Auditor) is selected for professional competence, reputation and the provision of value for professional fees.
 Within the audit firm, the partner responsible for the conduct of the Company's audits is rotated every five years.
-The external Auditor attends the Company's AGMs (in person or by teleconference) and is available to answer shareholders' questions about the conduct of the audit and the preparation and content of the Auditor's Report.
+The external Auditor attends the Company's AGMs (in person or by teleconference) and is available to answer Shareholders' questions about the conduct of the audit and the preparation and content of the Auditor's Report.